KarlTilsner/Amiibots-Statistics-Tool/README.md

 - ID's and ruleset are shown in search fields
 - Character matchup chart scales with number of characters displayed
 - Character matchup chart displays win %

+## Upcoming Ideas
+- DISPLAY AMIIBO AS INACTIVE IF LEADERBOARD RANK IS 0
+- Fix error on micro leaderboard with less than 5 amiibo on the character rank
+- Add other player stats to leaderboard page

+- Add data about trainer:
+    - total wins
+    - total losses
+    - total matches
+    - win rate
+    - what amiibo they have
+- Add matchup data for a trainer:
+    - trainer v trainer
+    - trainer v character
+    - trainer v amiibo

+- add more filters to matchups to get highest performing amiibo instead

+- gather statistics on the most successful amiibo